Instagram Changes, You Win

 3) You’ll have the opportunity to see more than likes.
 Many notice that their videos don’t get as many ‘likes’ as their images due to the fact that followers become side-tracked while watching and then move on.
 With these new Instagram changes, you’ll see how many users you affected and not just those who took the extra time to show you love.

 Looking deeper into what people your audience is filled with is crucial to understanding what to post.
-With this new set of Instagram changes, you’ll now have insight to several pieces of information:
+With this new set of Instagram changes, you’ll now have insight into several pieces of information:

 - When they are online by the day and hour